This quick guide explains how to create a WiFi Hotspot in Ubuntu (all supported versions).

 - This method would work with wired internet, USB 4G dongle, and both in Laptops and desktops.

 Steps to Create WiFi Hotspot in Ubuntu

 - Click Turn On.
-Check the status in the top bar.

 - Pull down the system tray menu and check the status.
 You should see a menu item – “Wifi hotspot active”.